dresden-elektronik/deconz-rest-doc/rest/index.md

 ## Introduction

 REST stands for Representational State Transfer and sets the ground for various modern web based APIs.
-The main idea behind REST is that everything is a ressource and has a state.
+The main idea behind REST is that everything is a resource and has a state.

-Ressources are represented by a URLs like:
+Resources are represented by URLs like:

 - `/lights` - a collection of lights
 - `/lights/1` - a single light
 - `/lights/1/state` - the current state of a light

-### API Endpoints
+### API endpoints

-All ressources are provided by so called endpoints.
-The API endpoint documentaion can be found in the menu on the left side.
+All resources are provided by so called endpoints.
+The API endpoint documentation can be found in the menu on the left side.

 Currently the following endpoints are available.